 Moving away from sequences and just looking at passing tendencies solidifies this pattern.
 Generally speaking, a higher proportion of passes are hit long as we go down the tiers and the accuracy of these long passes falls consistently.

 And overall passing accuracy strongly decreases as we go down.

 Again, none of this is to say that low passing accuracy is inherently a bad thing, or that playing long passes is an unsuccessful strategy.
 Norwich City have notably tried and failed to implement their passing style in the Premier League.
-On the flip side, Wycombe Wanderers went long with 30% of all their passes in the 2019-20 League One season, finishing with 55.5% passing accuracy.
+On the flip side, Brentford finished 2022-23 with a passing accuracy of 74.8%, way below the Premier League average.
 And what happened?
-They were promoted that year.
+They achieved a top-half finish.

 Not All 90 Minutes Are Equal

 It may sound strange at first, but there’s actually a pretty big difference in how much actual football you get to see when watching a game depending on what level you watch.

 The ball was in play for 56.6% of all Premier League matches this season.
 If that sounds low, then, yikes, because that’s the highest mark we get to in this study.
 That ball-in-play percentage falls consistently as we go down the different tiers, to the point where in over half of matches in League Two, football is not being played.